Celgene: Company origin and acquisition history

-Executive history
+Management history

 In March 2016, Bob Hugin, the company's long serving CEO, retired from his position and took the role of executive chairman.
 Bob Hugin was succeeded in the CEO role by Mark Alles.
 At the same time, Jacqualyn Fouse was named as the company's president and COO; Fouse had joined the company in 2010 as the CFO.
-Effective June 30, 2017, Dr. Fouse will purportedly step down and be succeeded by Scott Smith, president of the company's Global Inflammation & Immunology Franchise, who joined the company in 2008.
-Dr. Fouse has been voted out by the board of directors on 2 April 2018.
+Effective June 30, 2017, Dr. Fouse resigned and was succeeded by Scott Smith, president of the company's Global Inflammation & Immunology Franchise, who joined the company in 2008.

 Finances

 For the fiscal year 2017, Celgene reported earnings of US$2.539 billion, with an annual revenue of US$13.003 billion, an increase of 15.8% over the previous fiscal cycle.
-Celgene's shares traded at over $74 per share, and its market capitalization was valued at over US$51.8 billion in November 2018.

 Products

-As of 2019, Celgene focused on oncology and immunology.
-Cancer drugs include Revlimid (lenalidomide) and Pomalyst (pomalidomide) and the immunology drug Otezla (apremilast) accounted for around 90% of the company's total revenue as of 2019.
+Major products included Revlimid (lenalidomide) and Pomalyst (pomalidomide) and the immunology drug Otezla (apremilast).

 Product-related history

 In July 1998, Celgene received approval from the FDA to market Thalomid for the acute treatment of the cutaneous manifestations of moderate to severe ENL.

 In April 2000, Celgene reached an agreement with Novartis Pharma AG to license d-MPH, Celgene's chirally pure version of RITALIN.
 The FDA subsequently granted approval to market d-MPH, or Focalin, in November 2001.

 In December 2005, Celgene received approval from the FDA to market Revlimid for the treatment of patients with transfusion-dependent anemia due to Low- or Intermediate-1-risk MDS associated with a deletion 5q cytogenetic abnormality with or without additional cytogenetic abnormalities.
 Focalin XR was later launched by Celgene and Novartis in 2005.

 In May 2006, Celgene received approval for Thalomid in combination with dexamethasone for the treatment of patients with newly diagnosed multiple myeloma.

 In June 2007, Celgene received full marketing authorization for Revlimid in combination with dexamethasone as a treatment for patients with multiple myeloma who have received at least one prior therapy by the European Commission.